 In the spinoff movie, Prometheus, the snake-like creatures bleed the same kind of acid-blood.

 The Tales from the Crypt movie Demon Knight actually features two types of blood-based attacks.
 In one scene, the Collector, a powerful demon, cuts his hand and spills his green blood on the ground to form a small army of lesser demons, which rise from the blood itself.
 But blood was also his only weakness ? specifically, the blood contained in the Key (the film's MacGuffin).
 That's because the Key contained traces of the blood of Jesus Christ, mixed in with that of countless Guardians of the Key.
 The blood was not only deadly on contact to the Collector, but the protagonists could spill the blood in doors and windows to make it impossible for demons to enter; they would explode if they tried.

 In X2: X-Men United, Mystique smuggles metal into the government's plastic prison (where Magneto is being held) by injecting a security guard with some sort of iron-rich solution.

 In Subspecies, the vampire Radu's blood can spawn the titular creatures when spilled.

-Played with in Saw: the two unfortunate gentlemen are told that the dead body lying in the middle of the room has a high enough concentration of blood in it to be deadly.
+Played with in Saw: the two unfortunate gentlemen are told that the dead body lying in the middle of the room has a high enough concentration of toxins in its blood to be deadly.
 In fact the body isn't dead at all and belongs to the Jigsaw Killer, their captor

 In the 1981 Clash of the Titans, Medusa's blood melts Perseus's shield - and not any ordinary shield, but one given to him by the gods.